ylluminarious/cixl/README.md

 - There should be at least one way to do it
 - Obvious is overrated
 - Rules are for machines
-- Namespaces are one honking great idea -- let's do more of those!
+- Namespaces are one honking great idea

 ### License
 GPLv3